2009 San Francisco 49ers season

 The 49ers started the 2009 season hot by winning three of the first four games.
-Their only loss in that span was against the Minnesota Vikings on a last-second, 32-yard touchdown from QB Brett Favre to WR Greg Lewis.
+Their only loss in that span was against the Minnesota Vikings on a last-second, 32-yard touchdown from quarterback Brett Favre to wide receiver Greg Lewis.
 With that, and a week-5 blowout loss against the Atlanta Falcons, the team got a bad omen for the remainder of the year.
 The 49ers' defense, led by linebacker Patrick Willis, kept the 49ers in games, while their offense was inconsistent.
 Most of the blame was due to their weak offensive line, namely, the injury of left tackle Joe Staley in a week 7 game against the Indianapolis Colts.

 The 49ers won a week 12 home game over the Jacksonville Jaguars, 20–3.
 The win helped keep the 49ers' season alive.
 Going into week 13 against the Seattle Seahawks, the 49ers were heavily favored to win the game; however, critical mistakes in the game cost them the win and gave the team a huge blow of any chances of making the playoffs.
 The following week on Monday Night Football, the 49ers played the Arizona Cardinals, who were trying to clinch the NFC West.
 The 49ers' defense came out and exploded on the Cardinals top-ranked offense, causing them to turn over the ball 7 times.
 This was the first time San Francisco caused 7 or more turnovers in a game since forcing eight against the New Orleans Saints on September 14, 1997.
 The 49ers won the game 24–9, keeping their very slim playoff hopes alive.
 The next week they were defeated by the Philadelphia Eagles.
 The loss officially wiped out the 49ers from playoff contention.

 Despite being benched for 5 and a half games, Alex Smith came in and threw for a career-best 2,350 yards, 18 touchdowns, and 12 interceptions.
 Frank Gore rushed for 1,120 yards and 13 touchdowns.
 He was awarded his second Pro Bowl appearance.
 Tight end Vernon Davis turned his career around by leading the team with 965 yards and 13 touchdowns – which tied the single-season record for most touchdowns by a tight end.
 Rookie wide receiver Michael Crabtree, who held out the first four games of the season, was able to put up solid numbers, with 625 receiving yards, 48 receptions, and 2 touchdowns.
 On defense, Patrick Willis, for the second time in his first three seasons in the league, led the NFL with 152 tackles and helped the 49ers become one of the best defensive units in the NFL.
 He was awarded his third straight Pro Bowl appearance.